QuiNovas/tfe-dependency-runner/README.rst

 #.
 We get the current state version
 #.
 We retrieve the actual state file
 #.
 We parse the state file, looking for any declared *terraform_remote_state* objects
 #.
-We retrieve the *workspace_id* for any *terraform_remote_state* that are of type *atlas*
+We retrieve the *organization/workspace* for any *terraform_remote_state* that are of type *atlas*
 #.
-We register the found dependencies for the current *workspace_id*
+We register the found dependencies for the current *workspace*
 #.
-Finally, if there are any TFE workspaces that depend upon the notified workspace, we create runs
+If there are any TFE workspaces that depend upon the notified workspace, we create runs
+#.
+If we are not longer able to get the *workspace_id* for an *organization/workspace*, we remove the *organization/workspace* from the dependencies table

 Required AWS Resources
 ----------------------
-#.
 API Gateway
-#.
-DynamoDB Table
+  Provides Lambda Proxy events to this function DynamoDB Table
+  Where the dependency map is stored.
+Must have a partition key called ``orgainzation`` and a range key called ``workspace``

 Required Permissions
 --------------------
+- dynamodb:DeleteItem
 - dynamodb:PutItem
 - dynamodb:Scan